XnLogicaL/XnLogicaL/README.md

-I enjoy making stuff in C/C++ that no one will ever use :D
+I enjoy developing software that nobody will ever use :D

 (17, currently in high school)